ACM-SIGBED/emsoft/names/l/Liu, Jun.md

 # Liu, Jun

-## EMSOFT 2013: 13th ACM SIGBED International Conference on Embedded Software
+## EMSOFT 2013: 13th International Conference on Embedded Software

 ### Pre-orders for Reasoning About Stability Properties with Respect to Input of Hybrid Systems
 Prabhakar, Pavithra | Liu, Jun | Murray, Richard M.